STEllAR-GROUP/hpx/libs/resiliency/docs/index.rst

-- :cpp:func:`hpx::experimental::dataflow_replay`: This version of dataflow replay will catch user-defined exceptions and automatically reschedules the task N times before throwing an :cpp:func:`hpx::resiliency::abort_replay_exception` if no task is able to complete execution without an exception.
+- :cpp:func:`hpx::experimental::dataflow_replay`: This version of dataflow replay will catch user-defined exceptions and automatically reschedules the task N times before throwing an :cpp:func:`hpx::experimental::abort_replay_exception` if no task is able to complete execution without an exception.
 Any arguments for the executed task that are futures will cause the task invocation to be delayed until all of those futures have become ready.